LASIK Birmingham, AL

-At VisionFirst we are excited to offer iLASIK™– the ultimate in laser vision correction.
+At VisionFirst we are excited to offer iLASIK™ the ultimate in laser vision correction.
 We are committed to using the most advanced technology, customized treatments for your eyes.
 Our experienced surgeons are trained in the latest techniques and equipment.
 This personalized procedure is the culmination of everything we’ve learned about LASIK since it’s inception.
-Take your first step to clear vision by scheduling your routine eye exam and LASIK screening at VisionFirst Eye Center – where your vision comes first.
+To our clients throughout the greater Birmingham areas, take your first step to clear vision by scheduling your routine eye exam and LASIK screening at VisionFirst Eye Center – where your vision comes first.

 LASIK, which stands for – Laser In Situ Keratomileusis – is a surgical procedure to reduce nearsightedness (myopia), farsightedness (hyperopia) and astigmatism by reshaping tissue in the cornea (the clear covering of the front of the eye).
 LASIK is just one method of refractive vision correction, and its long-term results have proven to be very stable.
 We are proud to be the premier providers of LASIK surgery for the Birmingham, Alabama area.